MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Enable-Mailbox.md

 - GUID

 If you don't use this parameter, the default role assignment policy is used.
 If the assignment policy name contains spaces, enclose the name in quotation marks (").
 If you don't want to assign an assignment policy when a mailbox is created or enabled, specify a value of $null.
-For more information about assignment policies, see Understanding management role assignment policies.
+For more information about assignment policies, see Understanding management role assignment policies (https://technet.microsoft.com/library/dd638100.aspx).

 ```yaml
 Type: MailboxPolicyIdParameter